Wiseana

-Wiseana is a genus of moths, collectively known as porina, of the family Hepialidae.
+Wiseana is a genus of ghost moths, collectively known as porina, of the family Hepialidae.
 There are seven described species, all endemic to New Zealand.
 Some species of this genus are a major pest in New Zealand exotic pastures.
-It is impossible to distinguish species at the larval/caterpillar stage without DNA technology, however adult purina moth species can be visually distinguished.
+It is impossible to distinguish species at the larval/caterpillar stage without DNA technology, however adult porina moth species can be visually distinguished.

+The genus was first identified by Pierre Viette in 1961, who recognised a distinction between the New Zealand members of the genus Oxycanus and those occurring in Australia and New Guinea.